This post may contain affiliate links. Please see my disclosure policy for details.

 - Autumn: According to recommendations this is the worst time to visit as it will be pretty bleak if it’s cloudy and raining.
 But, if the leaves are changing colour it will make some fantastic photo opportunities.

 So, what is the best way to get to Trakai from Vilnius?
 Well, you have three options; by car, bus or train.
 All of these are easy ways to travel by self guided;

 - Bus to Trakai: Personally, the bus wins for me as the best way to get here.
-Not only are there countless options of buses running to Trakai throughout the day, it’s a little cheaper and the station is closer to the castle.
+Not only are there countless options for buses running to Trakai throughout the day, but it’s also a little cheaper and the station is closer to the castle.
 I checked the official Lithuanian bus website for timings and just bought a ticket on the bus.
 It cost me 2 Euros each way and the journey took a little less than 30 minutes.
-Some buses are like mini buses and some are like coaches, it’s luck of the draw.
+Some buses are like minibuses and some are like coaches, it’s luck of the draw.

 - Car or Taxi to Trakai: If you have your own transport or are renting a car, a journey to Trakai castle is a breeze.
 Head out of Vilnius on the A4/A16 road heading to Varšuva/Trakai and pull off when you see the turn.
 There is amble parking in the area.